rofra/homeassistant-openvpn-client-addon/DOCS.md

 ## Authentication Methods

-The add-on supports two main authentication flows:
+The add-on dynamically adapts to your security requirements:

+* Certificate-only: Leave username and password blank.

+* Credentials: Provide username and password.
+The add-on securely generates a temporary authentication file at runtime.

-* Certificate Decryption: If your private key is password-protected, use the Private Key Password field to provide the decryption passphrase.
+* Encrypted Private Key: Use the ovpnpass field to provide the decryption passphrase.
-* Basic Authentication: Use the Username and Password fields for standard service credentials.
-These are securely handled in RAM during execution.

 ## Troubleshooting

-### Connection fails immediately
-Check the Logs tab.
-If you see "Infile not found", verify that the path in the configuration matches the actual file location in your config folder.
-Note that Linux is case-sensitive.

-### Authentication Failed
-Ensure you are using the correct credentials.
-Many VPN providers use specific "Service Credentials" for OpenVPN which are different from your main account login.

-### No internet access
-Some network configurations require specific arguments.
-You can try adding "--pull-filter ignore route-gateway" to the Custom Arguments field if you lose connectivity to your local network.
+1. Check the Logs: Most connection issues (auth failure, TLS errors) are explicitly detailed in the add-on Logs tab.

+2. File Permissions: Ensure your .ovpn file is readable and located in the correct /config/openvpn directory.

+3. DNS Issues: Depending on your VPN provider, you might need to add customargs: "--pull-filter ignore \"route-gateway\"" if you experience local network connectivity loss.

-## Security and Privacy
+## Security

-All sensitive data, such as passwords and passphrases, are stored in a temporary memory-based filesystem
+* Temporary Files: Credentials and passphrases are stored in /tmp/ (RAM) and are automatically deleted when the add-on stops.

+* Hardening: It is recommended to use a dedicated VPN account with limited privileges.

+## License

+MIT License.
+See LICENSE for more information.